Applelo/compotes/docs/guide/drilldown.md

 You should add an `id` attribute to every menu inside your main menu (like the example above).
 By default, the plugin will generate an `id` attribute if it doesn't find one but to prevent `id` naming issue, I recommend to put one.
 :::

-The drilldown menu comes with keyboard shortcut if your focus is inside the component :
+The drilldown menu comes with keyboard shortcuts if your focus is inside the component :
 - ArrowUp: Focus to previous element
 - ArrowDown: Focus to the next element
 - ArrowLeft/Escape: Go back
 - ArrowRight: Go to the next menu if your focus is on the next button
 - Home/PageUp: Focus first of the current menu
 - End/PageDown: Focus last element of the current menu
-- And do a focus with first element found with the char you have pressed
+- Focus the first element matching the character pressed

 ## Options